mworion/MountWizzard4/docs/source/help/index.rst

 switched your mount manual off and cut the power supply, sometimes WOL does not work the first time.
 You need a redundant path if you are in a remote site!

+Basically multiple instances of MW4 could be up and running, but MW4 take up to 6 parallel connections to the mount.
+The documentation allows in total 10 connection each of the two ports (3490, 3492).
+This might overload the 10 micron system.

 Device connectivity
 -------------------